whaleygeek/bitio/README.md

 loaded correctly.

-Run (in Python 2 or Python 3, both are supported) the counter.py example from the command prompt on Windows (use Terminal on Mac/Linux/Pi) like this:
+Run (in Python 2 or Python 3, both are supported) the counter.py example from the command prompt on Windows (use Terminal on Mac/Linux/Pi), or you can even open counter.py inside the IDLE editor and just run it from there.

 ```
 cd src